A Boeing 767-300ER Air Canada safely landed in Madrid with technical problems

 The moment of landing of the Boeing 767-300ER Air Canada

-Finally, the aircraft landed well at Barajas - Madrid International Airport where dozens of ambulances and fire engines were ready to intervene.
+In the end, the aircraft landed safely at Barajas International Airport - Madrid where dozens of ambulances and fire engines were ready to intervene.

 Boeing 767-300ER (C-GHOZ) Air Canada is 31 years old.
 He operated the first flight on March 31, 1989.
 He flew to Varig, an airline in Brazil.
 Arrived in the Air Canada fleet 15 years ago.